 Have you discovered a difference that surprised you?
 Please email us at the address on the right!

-That’s right.
-And: All drones weighing over 250 grams (approx. half a pound) require registration with the DGCA.
+As of 2021, drones of any size are not allowed to travel into Mexico.
+You also cannot use a drone in Mexico if you are not a citizen.
+All drones weighing over 250 grams (approx. half a pound) require registration with the DGCA.
 Registration requires an official ID proving Mexican citizenship, therefore prohibiting registration by foreign persons.

 Fly only in daylight.
 Keep the drone within your visual sight and no farther than 1,500 feet away from the operator.
 Do not fly higher than 400 feet above ground level.
 Do not fly over people or animals.
 Do not fly at historical sites such as Chichen Itza.
 Drones must stay 9.2 kilometres (5 nautical miles) away from any aerodrome.
 Please do not exceed the drone’s maximum operating speed based on its maximum takeoff weight.
 Drones must not drop objects that may cause damage to people or property.
 Be sure to follow the drone policies for the hotel or resort you are staying.
+Fines may be a high as 400,000 pesos.

 Did you know that King and Queen beds in Mexico are shorter?